Filostorm/Multiblock-Madness/README.md

 Empower yourself with Astral Sorcery, find powerful spells and trinkets with Electroblobs Wizardry, become the ultimate ritualist through Blood Magic, and tame the Void with Thaumcraft.

-As of version 0.3.0, the first four Questbook chapters are done, so have fun
+As of version 0.4.0, the first 5 Questbook chapters are done, so have fun!